 The M96/M97 engine has a timing chain that can be problematic, particularly the IMS bearing which can fail and cause major engine damage if not addressed.

-The 2.7t engine has a timing belt that is easily serviceable and not prone to failure when installed properly.
+The 2.7t engine has a timing belt that is easily serviceable and is not prone to failure within its service life.

 An M96 replacement can cost upwards of $7,000 for a used unit with the same inherent problems.
 Alternatively one can rebuild the failed motor for about the same expense.
 There is no cheap option when dealing with these motors.

 The 2.7t is readily available and typically can be had for $1,200 or less!
 This is a major reduction in ownership liability that can translate directly to track day confidence.

 The M96 variant of boxer engine is rated between 296hp and 260 ft/lbs up to 315hp and 270 ft/lbs.
 Metzger engines like the GT3 will turn out 355hp and 270 ft/lbs, and Turbo models will make 415hp and 410 ft/lbs., with special variants like the Turbo S and GT2 making 444hp and 476hp respectively.

 Our Renn27 kit is conservatively making 450hp and 400 ft/lb of torque from a 2.7t.
 This puts it contention with the highest level of any 996 engine ever produced in stock form.